wolakdav/StopSpotDataPipeline/docs/ios.md

 #### `str ios.log_and_print(message, severity=Severity.INFO, obj=None)`

 This will log the message with its severity and then print that message to `STDOUT`.
-The output is the message logged without the datetime.
+The output is the message logged without the datetime, and without the severity if the severity is INFO.

 #### `str ios.log(message, severity=Severity.INFO)`